tibordome/cosmic_profiles/docs/source/shape_estimation/index.rst

     cprofiles.vizLocalShapes(obj_numbers = [0,1,2], VIZ_DEST = VIZ_DEST, reduced = False, shell_based = False)

-which for instance would visualize the 3D distribution of particles as well as the eigenaxes at two different ellipsoidal radii in the first three objects that have sufficient resolution.
+which for instance would visualize the 3D distribution of particles as well as the eigenaxes at two different ellipsoidal radii in the first three objects that have sufficient resolution. ``VIZ_DEST`` is a string describing the absolute (or relative with respect to Python working diretory) path to the visualization folder, e.g. '/path/to/viz' (will be created if missing).